 7. Claim Your Yelp Account

 Anyone can make a Yelp account for your business, leaving you with little to no control of the information posted there.
 When you claim your business on Yelp, you not only have control of the positive information such as your business hours, a description of services rendered and a link to your actual website, but you also position yourself to be aware of any negative comments, and can reply to and work towards resolution directly.
 Having an updated and well managed Yelp page also makes your business look more professional to any potential customers.

 8. Avoid the Temptation of Paid Reviews

 It’s important to know that just because there is negative information about your business on the internet, your reputation isn’t damaged beyond repair.
 Online reputation repair does require some time and effort.
-However, by following these tips, you can overcome the damage caused by negative reviews and get your business back on track in no time.
+However, by following these tips, you can overcome the reputation damage caused by negative reviews. and get your business reputation back on track in no time.